Summary of the Psychology Of Needs

 They concern: life, health, survival, sexuality, shelter, nutrition, protection and rearing of offspring, stimulation, sensations, rest, sleep, exercise, hygiene, healing from illnesses, etc.

-Needs of community
+Needs of cooperation

 They concern: community, cooperation, membership and social integration, imitation, sharing, alliance, affiliation, solidarity, affinity, intimacy, interaction, participation, service, acceptance, approval, welcome, respect, morality, rituality, dignity, reputation, responsibility, etc.